shreeve/react-coffee-brunch/README.md

 ### Notes

-react-brunch only supports compiling `*.jsx` files.
-It doesn't peek at `*.js` to see if they have the React-ify comment header.
-I doubt it ever will.
-Here's why:

-Any `.js` file should be browser loadable.
-Embedding JSX will break in any JS environment.
-Therefore, I chose to have react-brunch only pre-processes `.jsx` files.
+react-coffee-brunch only supports compiling `*.cjsx` files.

 ## Usage
-Install the plugin via npm with `npm install --save react-brunch`.
+Install the plugin via npm with `npm install --save react-coffee-brunch`.

 Or, do manual install: